orbitalquark/textadept/doc/manual/11_Scripting.md

 * The `LUA_COMPAT_VARARG`, `LUA_COMPAT_MOD`, `LUA_COMPAT_GFIND`, and
   `LUA_COMPAT_OPENLIB` compatibility flags for Lua 5.0 are turned off.

+In addition, the [Lua Coco](http://coco.luajit.org/index.html) extension is used to allow coroutines to yield across the C call boundary, which would normally cause an error.

 ## Scintilla

 The editing component used by Textadept is [Scintilla](http://scintilla.org).